Our Team

 Nema Kebbeh

 Hello!
 My name is Nema Kebbeh.
-I am a second-year student in the School Psychology program.
+I am a third-year student in the School Psychology program.
 I graduated with a B.A. at the University of Detroit Mercy in developmental psychology.
 My research interests are broad in child and adolescent development, with a particular emphasis on (a) how emotional regulation influences that growth; (b) how affect and self-control influence peer affiliation dynamics; and (c) how culture and interpersonal relationships contribute to and are influenced by social-emotional development.

 Kelli Lahman, LSSP, NCSP